Types of quiz questions

 Set required questions

-Mandate questions that test-takers must answer before moving to the next page or submitting the quiz
+Mandate questions that test-takers must answer before moving to the next page or submitting the quiz.

 Import questions

-Upload multiple questions using the FlexiQuiz excel file template.
+Upload multiple questions using the FlexiQuiz Excel file template.

 Show question feedback